janschumann/certbot-azure-dns-docker/README.md

 This project uses GitHub Actions to automatically build and push Docker images:

-**Build behavior:**
+**Automated builds:**
-- All pushes to `main` branch trigger builds for all matrix combinations (to verify everything works)
+- **Pushes to `main` branch**: Build all matrix combinations and push images to Docker Hub
-- Pull requests trigger builds for all matrix combinations (no push)
+- **Pull requests**: Build all matrix combinations for testing (no push to Docker Hub)
-- Builds verify that all version combinations compile successfully
+- All builds verify that version combinations compile successfully

-**Push behavior:**
+**Docker Hub integration:**
+- Images are automatically built and pushed on every push or merge to `main`
-- Only tag builds (tags starting with `v*`) trigger pushes to Docker Hub
+- The README is automatically synced to Docker Hub as the repository description
-- Regular pushes to `main` build but do not push (ensures only tagged releases are published)

-**Available tags per build:**
-Each versioned build creates multiple tags:
+- Each versioned build creates multiple tags:
   - Exact version: `5.1.0`
   - With plugin version: `5.1.0-azure2.6.1`
   - Full specification: `5.1.0-azure2.6.1-azmgmt8.2.0`
   - Version aliases: `5.1`, `5` (point to latest in that range)

 ### Setting up GitHub Secrets